emacs-mirror/emacs/mps/manual/source/mmref-index.rst

 The Memory Management Reference is maintained by `Ravenbrook Limited`_.
-We also maintain the `Memory Pool System`_ (an open-source, thread-safe, :term:`incremental <incremental garbage collection>` garbage collector), and we are happy to provide advanced memory management solutions to language and application developers through our `consulting service`_.
+We also maintain the `Memory Pool System`_ (an open-source, thread-safe, :term:`incremental garbage collector <incremental garbage collection>`), and we are happy to provide advanced :term:`memory management` solutions to language and application developers through our `consulting service`_.

 .. _Ravenbrook Limited: http://www.ravenbrook.com/